 The first few workshops he did with people, there’d be one or two people that come to his house.
 He liked those intimate workshops.
 Now, he does huge retreats with 400+ people and he’s got the best-selling books and he’s been on Oprah.

 The secret is he started off just working with one or two people a time.
 He was willing to do poorly so to speak.
 Now, I think one-on-one in-person can be really helpful.
 Anything worth doing is worth doing poorly.

 Imagine anyone you follow and you’d love to be hanging out with them.
 Imagine having a one-on-one with them at the beginning of their career.
 How special will it be and you’ll always remember that.

 I got to go to one of Eckhart Tolle’s first things back when nobody knew who he was.
 I just went to his house.
 I love imagining that.

 I imagine the same for my show that the first few people that show up will be like, “Dude, I was at that show when nobody else knew about it.
 I was the 1st or the 2nd or the 10th person to come to the show”.

 I have this idea of doing the show in my head and it feels so good.
 I love doing it.
 I’m happy to do it by myself and I’m happy to tell people about it until others are inspired to come to sit and fill the room.

-I imagined the room in time will fill and I imagined in time we will outgrow this room and need a bigger one but I don’t get to that point without starting at this point today with an empty room.
+I imagine the room in time will fill and I imagine in time we will outgrow this room and need a bigger one but I don’t get to that point without starting at this point today with an empty room.

 I’m grateful.
-I also looked around at how do I promote the show and instead of messaging every friend trying to get them to contribute to my Kickstarter project, I realized I have a talent.
+I also looked around at how to promote the show and instead of messaging every friend trying to get them to contribute to my Kickstarter project, I realized I have a talent.
 I’m really good at doing online ads.
 I’m really good at making videos.